CORE Logo Subtext

 On July 4, 2025, a stalled storm system fueled by moisture from Tropical Storm Barry unleashed torrential rains across Central Texas.
 This triggered catastrophic flash flooding along the Guadalupe River, which saw waters rapidly rise over twenty feet in the middle of the night, catching thousands of residents and vacationing families off guard.
 The flooding claimed over 130 lives and destroyed hundreds of structures throughout Central Texas.

-How is CORE supporting those impacted by the 2025 Texas floods?
+How did CORE support those impacted by the 2025 Texas floods?

-CORE’s assessment team met Alma, whose 73-year-old mother, Maria, and nephew narrowly escaped the floods.
-Her mom awoke to a floating nightstand in the wee hours.
+CORE’s assessment team met Maria, a 73-year-old mother, who narrowly escaped the floods with her nephew.
+Maria awoke to a floating nightstand in the wee hours.
 They tried to quickly escape, but the waters rose so rapidly they had to cling to a fence until fast-acting neighbors and rescue teams saved them.
-Alma is so grateful for her family’s safety and now focused on helping her mother get back to the only home she knows.
+Grateful for her safety, Maria is now focused on getting back to the only home she knows.